 Ingredients

 Tomatoes.
 You can use fresh tomatoes, or use store-purchased passata and diced tomatoes (depending what is in season and you have access too).
-Whatever you choose, make sure it is good quality as the tomatoes are the flavour-base for the chicken mushroom soup

 Please check the recipe card for full list of ingredients and quantity.
 See below for substitutions and variations.